bahrus/trans-render/README.md

 <details>
     <summary>Why use a plugin for this convenient functionality?</summary>

 Here's the thinking for why this convenient plugin is not part of the core trans-render syntax:  The core syntax is attempting to stick with rules which apply locally to the contextual DOM node.
 This plug-in, on the other hand, traverses the whole DOM of the DOM fragment for matches.
-So this syntax isn't compatible with [parsers that work with low memory streams](https://en.wikipedia.org/wiki/Simple_API_for_XML), which could be useful if an when browsers can easily stream HTML into any arbitrary element.
+So this syntax isn't compatible with [parsers that work with low memory streams](https://en.wikipedia.org/wiki/Simple_API_for_XML), which could be useful if and when browsers can easily stream HTML into any arbitrary element.

 [Later](#planting-flags) we will see a more SAX-compliant (but more tedious) way of creating symbolic UI references.